Therapy in Nature (BACP Accred)

 Thank you for visiting my profile and considering working with me.
 I have been working for 12 years as a therapist with people experiencing many forms of psychological and emotional distress.
 I endeavour to provide a safe and authentic relationship for client's and have been told I have a calm and reassuring manner which enables people to feel heard and safe when expressing themselves.
 Client's come to me often feeling lost or overwhelmed, anxious, depressed or dissatisfied with some area of their life.
 They share that they want to re-connect with themselves and their life goals.
 I'm experienced in facilitating clients in restoring balance in their life, recognising and validating feelings and working through stress and anxiety.
-I am also help clients with low mood and relationship struggles as well as eating issues.
+I also help clients with low mood and relationship struggles as well as eating issues.
 I am a highly experienced eating disorders psychotherapist who has worked within both adult and child settings in this area.
 I also work with depression and anxiety within the NHS.

-As well as working with clients through video and on the telephone, I also offer a 'walking and talking' approach to therapy, reaping the benefits of the aliveness and peace of the outdoors when being with my clients for the therapy hour.
+As well as working with clients through video and on the telephone, I also offer a 'walking and talking' approach to therapy, reaping the benefits of the soothing nature of the outdoors when being with my clients for the therapy hour.
 Client's often feel they are naturally more able to articulate themselves outdoors on a walk than in a clinical setting.
 This is a very popular way to experience therapy and work through difficulties.
 There is no pressure for eye contact, nor to talk and fill the whole space with the superficial because of awkwardness.

 More about the walking and talking:

 I work therapeutically in the outdoors, offering therapy whilst walking in the beautiful surrounding countryside of the South Hams.
 I am led by the client's pace and design the walk based on the client's physical capabilities and preferences.
 We can go as easy as you like and sit for a while in a private place also.
-Social Distancing measures are respected throughout due to COVID 19 guidelines however I am also offering temporary telephone counselling to those who prefer this at this current time.
+Social Distancing measures are respected throughout due to COVID 19 guidelines however I am also offering telephone counselling and video to those who prefer this at this current time.